Overleaf integration

 --push-path figures

-If necessary, this will create a TeXlive Docker environment
+create a TeXlive Docker environment

 and a build stage in the pipeline,

-which will build and cache the PDF upon calling calkit run
+which will build and cache the PDF upon calling calkit run.

 Syncing an Overleaf project